Skip to main content

 The Pro 780 has been the go-to beginner pellet smoker for years and nothing has dethroned it.
 WiFi connectivity means you can monitor temperature from your phone.
 The D2 controller holds temperature within 15 degrees.
 780 square inches of space fits a full packer brisket, two racks of ribs, and a tray of vegetables simultaneously.

 At around $999, it is not cheap.
 But a cheaper pellet grill from Pit Boss or Z Grills will work for a year and then start having auger and igniter problems.
+If you are weighing those two brands head to head, the Pit Boss vs Traeger comparison shows where the cheaper grill earns its place and where the Traeger pulls ahead.
 The Traeger is built to last, has a three-year warranty, and has the largest parts and accessories ecosystem of any pellet brand.

 Traeger